If you’ve had a hysterectomy or are planning one, you want to know what to expect after the procedure, physically and emotionally.

 It’s also important to know that prolapse after a hysterectomy is more common in women who have had multiple children and already have weakened pelvic floor muscles.

 Protecting Your Pelvic Floor After Hysterectomy

 What can you do to prevent pelvic floor problems if you’ve had a hysterectomy?
 Being proactive is key.
 Follow these tips to protect your pelvic floor.

 Get Constipation Under Control

-Repeated straining from constipation, or even a single episode of intense straining, can damage the pelvic floor muscles.
-If you’re prone to constipation, it’s especially important to use a correct bowel emptying technique and position, eat a high-fiber diet that promotes softer stools, and use gentle vegetable laxatives or an enema, when needed, to promote bowel movements.
+Repeated straining from constipation or even a single episode of intense straining can damage your pelvic floor muscles.
+If you’re prone to constipation, use proper bowel emptying techniques, eat a high-fibre diet that promotes softer stools, and use gentle vegetable laxatives or an enema when needed to promote bowel movements.
 Talk to your doctor if you have persistent constipation.